Bean-Curd Roll with Beef at the Palais Imperial in Ottawa

 The beef filling here was alright, but not especially remarkable, and seemed to consist if just a little finely chopped beef with not much more than a little white pepper as a seasoning.
 The rolls were topped with shreds of both ginger and scallion before being steamed (which contributed to the overall flavor very nicely).
 The sauce, which was obviously augmented with the juices of the beef during steaming, seemed to be Soy Sauce, possibly enhanced with a little sugar, or possibly just a touch of Oyster Sauce.

 The Bean-Curd Skin (腐皮) is what ultimately makes this dish interesting.
 These soy-based ‘wrappers’ are actually the skin that forms on Tofu in the early stages of its manufacture, and, while it does have a faint taste of its own, it is really more valued for the texture.
 Tofu skins, when steamed and used as wrappers or rolls, don’t have the same al dente resistance as wheat dough and they have an almost ‘papery’ mouthfeel when you first bite in to them.
 That may not sound especially appetizing, but, in fact, it is quite a nice texture and it certainly makes a pleasant change in a series of dumpling courses.
-In any event, aside from the rather mediocre filling in this ‘dumpling’, I thought the Palais Imperial rendition was pretty decent.
+In any event, aside from the rather mediocre filling in this ‘dumpling’, I thought the Bean-Curd Roll at Palais Imperial was pretty decent.